elkhorn-heavy/walkthroughs/overthewire/bandit/level_07.md

 ```

 Pretty good!
 There's the path to the file as the last line.
 However, there are
 still some error lines in the output.
-To remove these, the output of `grep` can
+For the sake of completeness, the output
-be piped into another `grep` command:
+of `grep` can be piped into another `grep` command to remove all errors:

 ```
 bandit6@bandit$ find / -user bandit7 -group bandit6 -size 33c |& grep -v "Permission denied" | grep -v "No such file or directory"